 No one is born knowing how to interview; it is an acquired skill.
 Our interviewing guide, resources and links can assist you in learning how to present yourself in the best way possible to a potential employer, graduate school program or fellowship.
 However, just reviewing our interviewing information is not enough.
 It is very important that you prepare and practice your interview technique before your actual interview.
-Be sure to attend an interview preparation workshop and schedule a practice interview with the Career Development Center.
+Be sure to attend an interview preparation workshop and schedule a practice interview with Career Exploration and Development (CED).

 A practice interview will help you:

 - Know what to expect on a real interview